 Insomnia, sleep disorders, and impaired sleep have always been considered significant factors in regards to fibromyalgia syndrome and even explored as a cause to the syndrome.
 It is during deep sleep that people produce significant amounts of growth hormone which repair and maintain muscles.
 Therefore lack of deep sleep and interrupted sleep, which are predominate features with FM, have long been considered factors in pain intensity along with lack of overall time sleeping.
 Lack of sleep, therefore, must relate to pain levels.
 A recent study in the Journal of Pain, 2012, suggests this is not necessarily the case.

-74 people with FM were asked to be a part of the University of Florida study and were observed over a 14 day time period.
-Given the small test group and time frame of the study we have to take these results with a grain of salt.
-In the study set up FM patients had a sleep diary where they would record how their sleep went and they also were to rate their pain levels every evening.
+74 people with fibromyalgia were asked to be a part of the University of Florida study and were observed over a 14 day time period.
+Given the small test group and time frame of the study, we have to take these results with a grain of salt.
+In the study set up, fibromyalgia patients had a sleep diary where they would record how their sleep went and they also were to rate their pain levels every evening.